MrGKanev/mrgkanev.eu/content/blog/online-education.md

 _This is the only part of my post that I will be really vicious like really.If you are a Sys Admin at a university or a &quot;really intuitive&quot; teacher don&#39;t read the next paragraph._ **You have been warned!**

 **Don&#39;t try** to be the university or school that will self-host everything (anything).
 I heard so much commotion around 5 universities and they&#39;re systems.
 I had the honer and user credentials to test 3 of them.
 I have a rather fast internet connection compared to a normal university student (dorm situation and etc.).
 Hopefully and if they have tested the softwares and servers it went great as most tests go but things change when &quot;real&quot; people start to use the &quot;classroom/chat/etc&quot; and it goes under real quick, real fast.
 After that the &quot;really intuitive&quot; teacher started to debug the issueS.
-Nothing was fixed in time and as always the cool moto which is similar to &quot;it is our first time...&quot; was sayed.
+Nothing was fixed in time and as always the cool motto which is similar to &quot;it is our first time...&quot; was sayed.

-It is not heroid to host it by yourself, people aren&#39;t going to be proud of you.
+It is not heroic to host it by yourself, people aren&#39;t going to be proud of you.
 Even for a PR stunt this is **bad**.
 The only people who are ducked in this situation are the students.
 Not everybody can learn by themselves and there are professors which don&#39;t have classes for helping students out.(If they don't understand the material or can't work out they're assignments.)
 This situation isn&#39;t going to be over in just 2 weeks and people are going to forget about it.

 Update 2: Update from my last online class with another "cool" software.
-Half of the hardware of my colleagues (microphones and cameras) weren't recognised from the software.
+Half of the hardware of my colleagues (microphones and cameras) weren't recognized from the software.
 I'm not sure why but running it on my Manjaro system was an "adventure".

 ### Final words:

 - Please prepare in advance and don&#39;t leave it for the last minute.
 Some of the ways are really easy to work with and can be done in 5-10 minutes but everything can happen and your software of choice can be down. (like to Microsoft)
 - Don&#39;t be a no-show - I still have university professors who make online classes and don&#39;t attend
 - Put some clothes on before the class - Some of the software asks for your permission to use the hardware (Microphone or Camera) and starts it every time without asking you.
-I had to see more than I wanted on multiple occasions. (it is only the second week, pleese !!!)
+I had to see more than I wanted on multiple occasions. (it is only the second week, please !!!)
 - **Understand that the situation is new to people.** Have some patience and if possible go into the class 15 mins early just so you know everything is working.
 Mute your microphone and camera, do your stuff and come back when the time comes.
 - Don&#39;t self host anything for more than 5 people.
 Even if it is not your first &quot;rodeo&quot; it can go bad fast. **In most cases the people trying to learn suffer from this.**